Health Center City* The Solution to END Homelessness

 _____________________________________________________________

 We face challenges in securing funding for homeless services because cities and states come up with solutions that are clearly impractical.
 Simply handing a chronic homeless person the keys to a house will not magically turn them into a responsible citizen ready for employment.
-There is no instant June and Ward Cleaver!
-Failed solutions keep the homeless funds flowing to cities and perpetuate the problem and to keep the homeless problem alive.
+Cities create plan designed to fail.
+Failed solutions keep the homeless funds flowing to cities.
+Failed solutions house future liberal voters.
+Failed solutions keep the homeless in the street and perpetuate the problem.
+Failed solutions keep the homeless problem alive.

 ___________________________________________________________

-Why is the United States providing assistance to foreign citizens, some of whom are terrorists intent on destroying the United States?
-All while 800,000 US citizens are living in squalor, disease, urine, and feces.
+Why is the United States providing assistance to foreign citizens, some of whom are terrorists who intent on destroying the United States while 800,000 US citizens are living in squalor, disease, urine, and feces.
 We have 32,000 veterans eating out of trash cans, for God's sake.
 US Aid should be going to US Citizens.

 _____________________________________________________________